-SELECT CAST('a' AS CHAR CHARACTER SET utf8) COLLATE utf8_czech_ci; '''
+SELECT CAST('a' AS CHAR CHARACTER SET utf8mb4) COLLATE utf8mb4_czech_ci; '''

-MySQL immediately converts instances of utf8mb3 in statements to utf8, so in statements such as SHOW CREATE TABLE or SELECT CHARACTER\SET\NAME FROM INFORMATION\SCHEMA.COLUMNS or SELECT COLLATION\NAME FROM INFORMATION SCHEMA.COLUMNS, users see the name utf8 or utf8 collation substring.
+Prior to MySQL 8.0.29, instances of utf8mb3 in statements were converted to utf8.
+In MySQL 8.0.30 and later, the reverse is true, so that in statements such as SHOW CREATE TABLE OF SELECT CHARACTER\SET\NAME FROM INFORMATION\SCHEMA.COLUMNS OF SELECT COLLATION\NAME FROM INFORMATION\SCHEMA.COLUMNS, users see the character set or collation name prefixed with utf8mb3 or utf8mb3.

-utf8mb3 is also valid in contexts other than CHARACTER SET clauses.
+utf8mb3 is also valid (but deprecated) in contexts other than CHARACTER SET clauses.
 For example: